-- When it comes to issues with multiple device connection, only a future update will be able to address this problem.
+- When it comes to issues with multiple device connections, only a future update will be able to address this problem.

-- App scaling – Most developers have or will update their apps to better suit the new 18:9 and above aspect ratio that current devices have.
+- App scaling – Most developers have or will update their apps to better suit the new 18:9 and above aspect ratio on current devices.
 However, there are some apps and games that still end up with black bars on either side.
 While devices like the LG V30 and Galaxy S8 have an app scaling setting, the Pixel 2 XL doesn’t right now.
 This is hopefully something that will be added.

 - Connectivity – Google is expected to address a lot of Bluetooth and GPS issues that users have faced with the official update for Oreo 8.1 that will be rolling out soon.

-- Speaker quality – Users have found the sound to get distorted when the volume is at the highest level.
-Reducing the volume to around 75% reduces or removes this distortion.
+- Speaker quality – Some users have found that the sound gets distorted when the volume is at its highest level.
+Reducing the volume to around 75 percent reduces or removes this distortion.
 This is different from the clicking sound problem that users have with the Pixel 2 (which some have solved by disabling NFC).